raspberrypilearning/binary-hero/en/step_3.md

 title: I'm using Scratch offline
 image: images/image.png
 ---
-Download the [binary-hero.sb2](resources/binary-hero.sb2){:target="_blank"}) Scratch starter project from the 'resources' folder and open it using the offline editor.
+Download the [binary-hero.sb2](resources/binary-hero.sb2){:target="_blank"} Scratch starter project and open it using the offline editor.
 --- /collapse ---

-+ Binary intro???

 + Let's start by showing which keys have been pressed.
 Click on the sprite called '1' and add code to change its costume when the v key is pressed.